Public Service Commission Style Guide

 The title “the Honourable” is sometimes used in federal government documents for high-ranking officials such as Members of the Canadian Privy Council, lieutenant-governors, judges of the Supreme, Federal and Tax courts, the Speaker of the Senate and the Speaker of the House of Commons.
 Its usage is somewhat flexible.

-For more information on styles of address, see the Canada Heritage Web site.
+For more information on styles of address, see the Canadian Heritage Web site.

 Guidelines on specific PSC documents